simonpoole/GSOC/guidelines.md

 The expectation is for non-UI code that the coverage is near 100% and for UI code at least all "happy" paths have been exercised.

-Run a static code analyser/checker on yout
+Run a static code analyser/checker on your code (for example sonarqube), the maintainer is going to do that any case and you will avoid a lot of embarrassing back and forth due to trivial issues.

 ## Building and source control